artifact-opensource/artifact-engine/README.md

 ---

-Artifact Engine is a from-scratch LLM inference runtime written in pure C with Vulkan compute shaders.
+Artifact Engine is a Model inference runtime written in pure C with Vulkan compute shaders.
 No frameworks.
 No Python.
 No runtime dependencies beyond a GPU driver.
 It loads GGUF models, tokenizes with a built-in BPE implementation, runs multi-head grouped-query attention on the GPU, and serves completions over an OpenAI-compatible HTTP API.

 The entire stack — GGUF parser, BPE tokenizer, KV cache, Vulkan pipeline, HTTP server, model fetcher — is implemented in ~5,800 lines of C and GLSL.
 The compiled binary is under 250KB.